qaisjp/elevent/README.md

 elevent
 =======

-An event system for Love2d.
+The easiest event system for Love2d.